 Sutter County officers hit in separate incidents

 Aug.
-24—Sheriff County Sheriff's Office deputies were involved in two separate incidents recently that resulted in officers being hit by suspects who were being taken into custody.
+24—Sutter County Sheriff's Office deputies were involved in two separate incidents recently that resulted in officers being hit by suspects who were being taken into custody.

 On Sunday night shortly after 9 p.m., Sutter County deputies were dispatched to Walton Avenue and Lincoln Road for a subject that was sleeping in the driver seat of a vehicle that was still running and in the roadway, Undersheriff Scott Smallwood said on Tuesday.